anujgupta5686/dev-tinder/homework.md

 what are dependencies
 what is use of the "-g" while npm install
 Difference between caret and tilde (^ VS ~)

+////Next Day work

+Initialize git
+gitignore
+create a remote repository on github push code in the remote repository play with routes and route extensions. ex. /hello, /test, /, hello/2, /xyz